Bitfinex offers several order types via the Order Form box to give you the tools necessary to execute your trading

 Example: If the current market price is 250, the trader in a short position might want to buy if the price reaches 255.
 A stop buy at 255 will be used in this case.

 A stop-limit order triggers a limit order.
 With a stop-limit, the trader sets a stop price at which the order is triggered and a limit price at which the order may be filled.
 Once the stop of a stop-limit order is triggered, the limit order is automatically placed.

 Example: If a trader would like to buy once the market price reaches 250, but not pay more than 252, then a stop price of 250 and limit price of 252 will be specified at the same time using a stop-limit order.
 If the market price reaches 250, the order is triggered and will match the best available asks up to 252.
 If the market price moves to 252.01 or above, then the order may go partially unfilled due to the limit price.

 A trailing stop order provides flexibility over a stop order by executing once the market goes against you by a defined price, called the price distance.
 When margin trading, a trailing stop sell order can be used to protect profit.

 Example: If the trader is in a long position and the current market price is 250 after a quick rise from 225, a trader can set a trailing stop with a price distance of 5.
 This will create a sell stop order at 245.
 As opposed to a normal stop order, if the market price continues to rise to 275, then the trailing stop rises accordingly, always staying 5 behind the highest best bid price (or stay above the lowest ask for a short position and a trailing stop buy); rising to 270 in this example.

 Fill or Kill (FOK)

-A "fill or kill" order is a limit order that must be filled immediately in its entirety or it is canceled (killed).
-The purpose of a fill or kill order is to ensure that a position is entered instantly and at a specific price.
+A "fill or kill" order is an order that must be filled immediately in its entirety, at a specific price (or better), or it is cancelled (killed).